-Should you and your family need to retreat into COVID-19-related self-isolation, it’s worth giving a little thought to how and what you’ll eat.
-Food writer and speaker Niki Bezzant offers some handy tips to get you through 14 days at home.
+With Omicron sweeping through communities around the globe, now is the time to plan ahead.
+Should you and your family need to retreat into COVID-related self-isolation, it’s worth giving a little thought to how and what you’ll eat.
+Founding editor Niki Bezzant offers some handy tips to get you through 14 days at home.

 1. Food delivery when self-isolating